 Carol Sobelson, MS, LICSW, graduated from Boston College and the Columbia University School of Social Work.
 She works at Capital Valley Counseling Associates providing individual, family and marital therapy.
 She is a current board member of the New Hampshire chapter of the National Association of Social Workers (NASW), serves on the Development Committee of the Concord Area Trust for Community Housing (CATCH), and is a meal coordinator for the Friendly Kitchen.
 Prior leadership roles include Riverbend CMHC Advisory Board; Private Practice Committee, NASW (Chairperson); Circle Program (Chairperson); Temple Beth Jacob (Board President).

 Leslie Walker is a CPA with Mason & Rich.
-She joined the company in 2006 and is now a Director and chairs their Finance Committee.
 Leslie holds a Bachelor’s degree from New Hampshire College and is a member of the New Hampshire Society and American Institute of Certified Public Accountants.
 She is also the Treasurer of the Greater Concord Chamber of Commerce and Whittaker Place and a former board member of the American Red Cross of NH/VT and Womenade of Concord.
 Leslie lives in Chichester with her husband and two children.